Thank you for your interest in Linfield Christian Online (LCO)

-- The online class environment is predominantly independent learning and will require students to be self-motivated and mature as they will be responsible for their learning.
+- The online class environment promotes independent learning and will require students to be self-motivated and mature as they will be responsible for their progress.

 - While the format of the online classes is non-traditional and flexible, students should expect to be challenged and have nightly and/or weekly homework, tests, projects, or papers.
-Students must be disciplined to follow the designed scope and sequence of the course to be successful.
+In order to be successful, students must be disciplined to follow the designed scope and sequence of the course.

-- For the courses that are provided by a partner institution, each partnering institution has policies and procedures for the completion of online work, grading, tests, late work, and other educational practices and do not necessarily follow the same policies and procedures as Linfield Christian High School.
+- Some courses are provided by a partner institution, and each partnering institution has policies and procedures for the completion of online work, grading, tests, late work, and other educational practices; these do not necessarily follow the same policies and procedures as Linfield Christian High School.
 Therefore, parents and students need to understand and agree to follow the institutions’ designed curriculum and policies.

 - For courses that are owned and/or taught by Linfield and its faculty, the Linfield Parent/Student Handbook policies apply.
-Students have some face-to-face access to faculty, however, content of the course is delivered online and is equivalent in expectations and rigor to the on campus alternative.
+Students have some face-to-face access with faculty; however, course content is delivered online, and it is equivalent in expectations and rigor to the on-campus alternative.